Pastoralist Child Foundation: Ending Gender-Based Violence in Kenya

-Political will to protect girls from FGM is rising and strong anti-FGM networks, which include survivors, are increasing across Kenya.
-Surveys also show decreased prevalence of FGM.
+The political will to protect girls from FGM is rising and strong anti-FGM networks, which include survivors, are increasing across Kenya.
+Surveys also show a decreased prevalence of FGM.
 To build on this progress and to help improve enforcement of Kenya’s anti-FGM law, we have worked with the Anti-FGM Prosecution Unit and the Anti-FGM Board to create a comprehensive FGM case-tracking tool.

 The tool aims to promote accountability in the reporting, investigation, and prosecutorial phases of FGM cases.
 It also provides authorities with the ability to track the girls who were spared from FGM due to proactive judicial mechanisms and alternatives to criminal prosecution.
 With this tool, authorities can witness the positive impact had on girls who have avoided FGM.
 The information gathered also helps to pinpoint areas where interventions are most needed to protect girls and women at risk and to ensure the successful implementation of the law.